crispinalan/tikicalendar/README.md

 ~~The css context style and provider classes which were used to colour days with events on the previous button grid calendar are being depreciated in Gtk4.10 (see notes and comments below).
 Consequently, I have replaced bespoke button grid calendar with the [gk4 calendar widget](https://docs.gtk.org/gtk4/class.Calendar.html) which is styled using the Linux (GNOME) system css theme.
 This calendar uses gtk_calendar_mark_day() to place a visual marker on a particular day and gtk_calendar_unmark_day() to remove the marker.
 However, visual markers are not visible on the GNOME desktops (Debian, Fedora)  that I have used for testing Tiki Calendar.~~

-Tiki Calendar v0.27 has re-introduced the bespoke custom grid calendar (replacing the Calendar shipped with Gtk4) which has now been rewritten as a gobject class using a grid of labels rather than buttons.
-The custom calendar uses the [gtk_widget_add_css_class](https://docs.gtk.org/gtk4/method.Widget.add_css_class.html) and Pango.
+Tiki Calendar v0.27 has re-introduced the bespoke custom calendar replacing the Calendar shipped with Gtk4.
+This custom calendar has been rewritten as a GtkWidget and uses a grid of labels to display month days rather than a grid of day buttons.
+It uses [gtk_widget_add_css_class](https://docs.gtk.org/gtk4/method.Widget.add_css_class.html) and Pango.
 All code using the functions gtk_widget_get_style_context, gtk_style_context_add_provider and gtk_color_chooser_get_rgba has been removed since these functions are being depreciated in Gtk4.10.
-This custom calendar allows dates with events to be marked with a "*".
+This custom calendar allows dates with events to be marked with a star (*).
 New features will be added as the project moves along.

 I have kept the "Speak Month" feature which reads out month days with events.
 To use this either press the "M" key (M for month markers) or use the menu item called "Speak Month".